Radinkv/project-radink/README.md

 - **See** time and volume spent per workout type *(dumbbells, cardio, etc.)*, **so that** I can balance my routine between strength and conditioning.
 - **Visualize** training volume *(sets, reps)* per muscle group/region **so that** I can correct training imbalances and avoid overtraining.

+## User Stories SIMPLIFIED (PHASE 1)
+### As a user, I want to:
+- **Add** multiple exercises (specifying name, type, volume info, equipment, and targeted muscle groups) to my exercise library, **so that** I can build a personalized list of exercises for future workouts.
+- **List** all exercises currently in my exercise library, **so that** I can quickly view which exercises I have or don't have available in my library to add to a workout.
+- **Create** multiple workouts, each containing a selection of one or more exercises from my library, **so that** I can organize various training routines and easily choose which one to perform.
+- **List** all the workouts currently stored in my workout library, **so that** I can keep track of all my different routines and pick one based on my goals.

+#### Extra choices for buffers:
+- **Schedule** multiple workouts on different days of a 7-day week, **so that** I can plan out and organize my entire week of training in advance and make quick changes if needed.
+- **View** my schedule **so that** I can swiftly review which workout or rest day is assigned to each day and plan my day accordingly.
+- **Analyze** the usage of different equipment and muscle groups across all my scheduled workouts, **so that** I can quickly identify undertrained or overtrained areas and balance my fitness routine accordingly.